metatensor/metatensor/docs/src/core/overview.rst

 The samples store information about **what objects** the data represents, while properties store information about **how** these objects are represented.
-A few of examples for clarity:
+A few examples for clarity:

 - if we are storing the energy of a list of systems in a TensorBlock, the samples would contain only a single ``"system"`` dimension, and multiple